 Stage III Merkel cell carcinoma (MCC) includes patients with nodal disease.

-Treatment options under clinical evaluation for stage III MCC include the following:
+Treatment options for stage III MCC include the following:

 Stage IV Merkel cell carcinoma (MCC) includes patients with distant metastases.